 Continuous tile patterns

-Matching materials and colours
+Matching colours and materials

 Creating focal points